 Robert E. Lee Loan Fund.-The Robert E. Lee Chapter, No. 1060, United Daughters of the Confederacy, offers an annual loan of \$150.
-Applicants must be mining engineering students, must have completed one full year of attendance at the College of Mines and Metallurgy, and must be direct descendants of Confederate soldiers or sailors.
+Applicants must be mining engineering students, must have completed one full year of attendance at the Texas Western College, and must be direct descendants of Confederate soldiers or sailors.